bawmedical/restorativejustculture.org/_pages/civility-respect-nhs.md

 ![](../assets/images/NHS%20C&R%20Framework.png)

-There are four central themes to the NHS E&I Civility and Respect framework which are:
+There are four central themes to the NHS England and NHS Improvement Civility and Respect framework which are:

 * Theme 1: Data and Analysis](#theme-1-data-and-analysis)
 * Theme 2: Policy and Process](#theme-2-policy-and-process)